omni/tokenbridge-contracts/deploy/README.md

 DEPLOYMENT_GAS_PRICE | Gas Price to use for transactions during bridge contract provisioning on both networks in gwei
 GET_RECEIPT_INTERVAL_IN_MILLISECONDS | Interval that is used to wait for tx to be mined( 3 sec in example) HOME_RPC_URL | Public RPC Node URL for Home Network
-HOME_OWNER_MULTISIG | Address of Administrator role on Home network to change parameters of the bridge and validator's contract
+HOME_BRIDGE_OWNER | Address on Home network with permissions to change parameters of the bridge contract.
+HOME_VALIDATORS_OWNER | Address on Home network with permissions to change parameters of bridge validator contract.
+HOME_UPGRADEABLE_ADMIN | Address on Home network with permissions to upgrade the bridge contract and the bridge validator contract.
-HOME_UPGRADEABLE_ADMIN_VALIDATORS | Address from which Validator's contract could be upgraded HOME_UPGRADEABLE_ADMIN_BRIDGE | Address from which HomeBridge's contract could be upgraded HOME_DAILY_LIMIT | Daily Limit in Wei.
+HOME_DAILY_LIMIT | Daily Limit in Wei.
 Example above is `1 eth`
 HOME_MAX_AMOUNT_PER_TX | Max limit per 1 tx in Wei.
 Example above is `0.1 eth`
 HOME_MIN_AMOUNT_PER_TX | Minimum amount per 1 tx in Wei.
 Example above is `0.01 eth`
 HOME_REQUIRED_BLOCK_CONFIRMATIONS | Number of blocks issued after the block with the corresponding deposit transaction to make sure that the transaction will not be rolled back
 HOME_GAS_PRICE | Gas Price to use for transactions to relay withdraws to Home Network FOREIGN_RPC_URL | Public RPC Node URL for Foreign Network
-FOREIGN_OWNER_MULTISIG | Address of Administrator role on FOREIGN network to change parameters of the bridge and validator's contract
+FOREIGN_BRIDGE_OWNER | Address on Foreign network with permissions to change parameters of the bridge contract.
+FOREIGN_VALIDATORS_OWNER | Address on Foreign network with permissions to change parameters of bridge validator contract.
+FOREIGN_UPGRADEABLE_ADMIN | Address on Foreign network with permissions to upgrade the bridge contract and the bridge validator contract.
-FOREIGN_UPGRADEABLE_ADMIN_VALIDATORS | Address from which Validator's contract could be upgraded FOREIGN_UPGRADEABLE_ADMIN_BRIDGE | Address from which HomeBridge's contract could be upgraded FOREIGN_DAILY_LIMIT | Daily Limit in Wei.
+FOREIGN_DAILY_LIMIT | Daily Limit in Wei.
 Example above is `1 eth`
 FOREIGN_MAX_AMOUNT_PER_TX | Max limit per 1 tx in Wei.
 Example above is `0.1 eth`
 FOREIGN_MIN_AMOUNT_PER_TX | Minimum amount per 1 tx in Wei.
 Example above is `0.01 eth`